beyarkay/genghis_server/README.md

 ## TODO
-* Ports aren't getting spawned in
-* Bots are loosing their icons
 * When bots port to another bg, they might not get respawned in, and are only added to the bg.bots list